alibaba/xquic/docs/API.md

 ```
 Create client QUIC connections instance and connect to server.

 The returned _**xqc_cid_t**_ is the source connection id of endpoint's QUIC connection, shall be stored as the identification of connection.
-Source connection id might be changed in future, and application shall modify its stored source conneciton id value.
+Source connection id might be changed in future, and application shall modify its stored source connection id value.

 #### xqc_conn_close